-The proportion of women in the labor force has remained approximately constant: women accounted for 37.6% of the labor force in 2009, as compared with 36.0% in 2005.
-By the end of 2008, approximately 11.9% of the total labor force in Chile was unionized compared to 10.7% in 1999.
+The proportion of women in the labor force has remained approximately constant: women accounted for 39.5% of the labor force in 2010, as compared with 36.0% in 2005.
+By the end of 2010, approximately 11.7% of the total labor force in Chile was unionized compared to 11.1% in 2000.
 Collective bargaining agreements are negotiated directly between each union and individual employers rather than on an industry-wide basis.
 In accordance with the labor laws, unions may go on strike during the collective bargaining negotiations.
 From 1999 to 2007, there were minor work stoppages in the public and private sectors, compared with the 1990-1998 period.
 There have also been sporadic, limited and rather short-term stoppages in the mining, industrial, health and public education sub-sectors.
+The Chilean workers union Central Unitaria de Trabajadores ("CUT") called for a national strike, which took place on August 24 and 25, 2011.
+The purpose of this strike was to, among other things, support student demonstrations and to generally protest social and labor issues.
+As of the date of this prospectus the government does not have a complete assessment of the strike's impact; however initial indications are that the strike did not have a material adverse effect on Chile's economy.